 7. Use an intelligent CRM for all the above

 To do follow-up well, it needs to be fast, responsive and personalized.
 That’s impossible for businesses to do without the use of automation.
-Bring on board an intelligent CRM like Infusionsoft by Keap, to help you identify your top leads, your lapsing readers and automate follow-up communications that treat every customer as an individual.
+Bring on board an intelligent CRM like Keap, to help you identify your top leads, your lapsing readers and automate follow-up communications that treat every customer as an individual.